pratikshaya/Strawberry-disease-detection-using-Faster-RCNN-/README.md

 # Faster RCNN for strawberry disease detection in keras

+### The data that I used here is not currently available in the internet.
+But you can make your own dataset for specific task for object detection.

-## For labelling your own data in Pascal-VOC format. you can use https://github.com/tzutalin/labelImg
+## For labelling your own data in Pascal-VOC format you can install the popular labelling tool https://github.com/tzutalin/labelImg in your windows machine.

 ### For data augmentation in Pascal-VOC format I strongly recommend https://medium.com/@bhuwanbhattarai/image-data-augmentation-and-parsing-into-an-xml-file-in-pascal-voc-format-for-object-detection-4cca3d24b33b
-### The data that I used here is not currently available in the internet.
-But you can make your own data for different class object for training.

 ##some examples of my strawberry data used during training.